benpages/netlify_starter_site/src/blog/homeschooling.md

 ---
-title: "Homeschooling: How to get started and make it work for your family"
+title: "Homeschooling: How to Get Started and Make it Work for Your Family"
 mySlug: homeschooling
 description: Wondering if homeschooling is right for you?
 This guide will help you get started, figure out the best curriculum for your family & overcome